rioseleng/MlflowwithAWS/README.md

 1. Login to AWS console.
 2. Create IAM user with AdministratorAccess
 3. Export the credentials in your AWS CLI by running "aws configure"
-4. Create a s3 bucket
+4. Create a s3 bucketgit
 5. Create EC2 machine (Ubuntu) & add Security groups 5000 port

 Run the following command on EC2 machine